Chutlhu/SPCUP19/README.md

 # Dregon
-Official repository of the SPCUP19: DREGON CHALLENGE
+Official code repository of the SPCUP19: DREGON CHALLENGE

 ## Usage
 1. Download or clone this repository;